 Negative Reviews Are Bad for Business

 It doesn’t get any clearer than that.
-If bad reviews about you or your business are present online, then you need to do something about them.
+The Definitive Guide To Building Niche Sites, clearly explains that if bad reviews about you or your business are present online, then you need to do something about them.
 You can’t just sit there and hope prospect customers who find them will be fair in their judgment.
 They will base your reputation on what they see and read online.
 According to LMG, 87% of respondents search online for more information about a business that a friend or a family member referred.
 Also, 85% of consumers read online consumer reviews just to determine if a business is a “good business,” according to a BrightLocal survey.

 Meanwhile, findings by Cone Research show that reading a negative review online can spur 80% of consumers to change their purchase decisions.
 That means if there’s one bad review about you out there online and people saw it, 8 out of 10 interested buyers would change their mind about your product or service.
 You don’t want to lose that much of your market to competitors, right?